 The Parrot Zik 2.0 are a sub-par sounding pair of closed-back over-ear headphones.
 They have a very good bass, and an average mid-range, but a lacking treble.
 Additionally, their mid-range is a pushed-back and recessed, and their treble lacks detail and sounds sibilant.
 They also don't have an open sounding soundstage, due to their closed-back design.
 On the plus side, their performance across multiple users is quite consistent.

-The Zik 2.0 have good isolation performance.
-The added Parrot Zik app allows great control over the somewhat-decent active noise cancelation.
+The Zik 2.0 have a great isolation performance.
+The added Parrot Zik app allows a lot of control over their very good active noise cancelation.
 The large, plush ear cups provide a great seal that leak very little sound.
 That combination makes the Zik 2.0 a well isolated pair of headphones that are convenient for traveling or noisy commutes even if they generate a bit of self-noise.

 Minimum leakage from the bass to the low-mid range.
 However, there is increased leakage in the treble range from 1KHz to 6KHz.